Skip to main content

 Read more:

-Frequently Asked Questions (FAQ)
+FAQ: Frequently Asked Questions

-However, they’re still only suitable for short listening sessions.
+On-ear headphones are not uncomfortable.
+Model with thick, plush padding feels like a pillow on your ears.
+However, they’re only suitable for shorter listening sessions.
 After an hour or two, you’ll notice a painful pressure against your earlobes, which forces you to take a break.

-However, over-ear headphones produce the fullest sound quality of all types of headphones.
+Over-ear headphones produce the fullest sound quality of all types of headphones.
 Because of that, you don’t feel the need to crank up the volume as high as you might with in-ear or on-ear headphones.

 Leave a comment